shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-generating-path-and-publish.md

 ### Creating or copying a file using the path
 At this point you have a path, and you could use this to say tell Maya to save a file there, or perhaps copy the file from a different location.
-It's not important for the sake of this guide that you implement any behaviour that actually creates a file on disk in that location.
+It's not important for the sake of this guide that you implement any behavior that actually creates a file on disk in that location.
 You can still publish the path even if there is no file there.
 However, you can use [`sgtk.util.filesystem.touch_file`](https://developer.shotgunsoftware.com/tk-core/utils.html?#sgtk.util.filesystem.touch_file) to get sgtk to create an empty file on disk.